JulianBarbera/2-n/README.md

 # 2^n

-A 2048 Clone written in C++
+A 2048 Clone written in C++, with capabilities to create much, much bigger game boards.

-Why?
-Because I said so.
+## Make
+Build it! - make all
+Build with debugging - make debug
+Clean up - make clean